GulamJilani5/system-design/typeofsystems/integrationpattern/apigateway/apigateway.md

 | **NGINX / HAProxy**        | Infra-level gateways                                      | Needs custom routing logic; fast but not Java-based. |
 | **AWS API Gateway**        | Cloud-based                                               | Great for serverless/microservices on AWS.           |
 | **Istio Ingress Gateway**  | With Service Mesh                                         | Works with Envoy; advanced service mesh routing.     |

+## ➡️ Edge Server/API Gateway Pattern

+### 🟦 API Gateway Pattern

+The API Gateway Pattern is a design pattern where a single entry point (the API Gateway, or edge server) handles all client requests to a microservices-based system.
+It routes requests to appropriate backend services and manages cross-cutting concerns like authentication, rate limiting, circuit breaking, and monitoring.

+### 🟦 Gateway Routing Pattern

+The Gateway Routing Pattern is a subset of the API Gateway Pattern, focusing specifically on routing requests from the gateway to the appropriate backend service based on rules (e.g., URL paths, headers, or query parameters).
+It’s about directing traffic efficiently.

+##### 🔵 Why Required / Problem Solved

+- **Problem:** Clients shouldn’t need to know the URLs of individual microservices (e.g., http://payment-service:8081).
+This is complex and fragile, especially if services change locations.
+- **Solution:** The gateway routes requests to the correct service using predefined rules, hiding service details from clients.

+### 🟦 Gateway Offloading Pattern

+The Gateway Offloading Pattern involves moving cross-cutting concerns (e.g., authentication, rate limiting, logging, monitoring) from individual services to the API Gateway.
+This centralizes common logic, reducing duplication in backend services.

+##### 🔵 Why Required / Problem Solved

+- **Problem:** If every service handles tasks like authentication, rate limiting, or circuit breaking, you end up with duplicated code, inconsistent implementations, and maintenance overhead.
+- **Solution:** The gateway handles these tasks centrally, so backend services focus only on business logic.

+### 🟦 Backend For Frontend(BFF) Pattern

+The Backend for Frontend Pattern (BFF) involves creating a dedicated backend (or gateway) tailored to the needs of a specific client type (e.g., web, mobile, or IoT).
+Each client gets its own BFF that optimizes the API for its specific requirements, reducing client-side complexity.

+##### 🔵 Why Required / Problem Solved

+- **Problem:** Different clients (web, mobile, IoT) have different needs (e.g., data formats, response sizes, or endpoints).
+A single API Gateway serving all clients might return generic responses that are inefficient (e.g., too much data for mobile clients).

+- **Solution:**

+  - Each client type gets a dedicated BFF that:
+    - Tailors APIs to the client’s needs (e.g., simplified data for mobile).
+    - Aggregates data from multiple services.
+    - Reduces client-side processing.

+### 🟦 Gateway Aggregator/Composite Pattern

+The Gateway Aggregation/Composite Pattern involves the API Gateway combining data from multiple backend services into a single response for the client.
+Instead of the client making multiple calls to different services, the gateway aggregates the results.

+##### 🔵 **Why Required / Problem Solved**

+- **Problem:**

+  - Clients often need data from multiple services (e.g., user profile and order history).
+    Making multiple API calls from the client increases latency, complexity, and network overhead.

+- **Solution:**
+  - The gateway calls multiple services, combines their responses, and sends a single response to the client.
+    Reduces client-side complexity and improves performance.